vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

   - name: MyInflux.pbmx
     url: /assets/2025-08-16/MyInflux.pbmx
 ---
 InfluxDB is a time-series database.
-Unlike general-purpose databases like SQL Server or MySQL, InfluxDB is designed specifically to deal with time-based data.
-InfluxDB can scale to handle large volumes of data.
+Unlike general-purpose databases like MySQL, InfluxDB is designed specifically to deal with timestamped data---and it can scale to handle large volumes of data.
 It was created by InfluxData, a company based in the Bay Area.

 In this article, we'll explain how to build a Peakboard app that reads from and writes to an InfluxDB database.